Autumn-Martin/should_i_stay_or_should_i_GO/README.md

 ## About
 ### Intro
 This project will start by following Sentdex YouTube tutorial's on Go programming, beginning with [part 1](https://www.youtube.com/watch?v=G3PvTWRIhZA&vl=en).
+Eventually this project will extend beyond these tutorials into its own, unique thing.

 Sentdex tutorials are led by Harrison Kinsley.
 Harrison Kinsley's tutorials were a fantastic reference for me to learn Python, and so far Go is no different!

 If I'm going to **Go**, I will be having fun with some puns.
-Check out [these sweet songs](https://www.ranker.com/list/the-best-songs-with-go-in-the-title/ranker-music) to **Go** listen to!
+Check out [these great songs](https://www.ranker.com/list/the-best-songs-with-go-in-the-title/ranker-music) to **Go** listen to!

 Who sings the song this project is named after?
 Hint: it's in [this list](https://www.ranker.com/list/the-best-songs-with-go-in-the-title/ranker-music).